I.M. Pei, Architect Of Some Of The World's Most Iconic Structures, Dies At 102

 1 of 6

 Pei didn't like labels.
-He said there's no such thing as modern, post-modern, or deconstructivist architecture.
+He said there's no such thing as modern, postmodern or deconstructivist architecture.
 But he was considered a modernist.
-Back in 1970, he defined his approach in an interview for a documentary on one of his buildings — the National Center for Atmospheric Research in Boulder, Colo.
+Back in 1970, he defined his approach in an interview for a documentary on one of his buildings — the National Center for Atmospheric Research in Boulder, Colorado.

 "If the problem is a complicated problem, then the building will result just that way," Pei said.
 "But then after that we have to simplify it.
 We have to eliminate the inessential."

 That is pretty much the definition of modernism in architecture — eliminate the inessential, leaving clean lines and spare geometric forms.
-But, he said, his architecture is not just geometry.
+But, he said, his architecture was not just geometry.

 "There are many other elements that come into play to create a form," said Pei.
 "Space, which is what architecture really is.
 You have to have light. ...
 Light is terribly important."

-What are shapes without light? he asked — and added, "The light of the sun is magical."
+What are shapes without light, he asked — and added, "The light of the sun is magical."

-Pei was born in Suzhou, China in 1917.
+Pei was born in Suzhou, China, in 1917.
 He grew up in a house where gardens and airy pavilions merged with the landscape.
 Pei biographer Carter Wiseman says that the natural world deeply influenced Pei.

 "Having come from China, where he was exposed to garden architecture, he had a very different concept of time," Wiseman explains.
 "He was interested in the sculptural properties of rocks.
 There was an affinity for nature and for history that most Americans do not get, no matter how hard we try."

 Pei's father was a banker, his mother an artist.
-He came to the U.S. as a teenager in 1935, went to MIT and was influenced by the work of pioneering modernists Le Corbusier and Frank Lloyd Wright.
+He came to the U.S. as a teenager in 1935, went to the Massachusetts Institute of Technology and was influenced by the work of pioneering modernists Le Corbusier and Frank Lloyd Wright.

-Pei's privileged upbringing helped him navigate the alpha male world of architecture and real estate.
-He was able to schmooze with the powerful, which led to projects like the apartments on Manhattan's Eastside called the Kips Bay Towers, the Kennedy Library in Boston, and the East Wing of the National Gallery of Art in Washington, D.C.
+Pei's privileged upbringing helped him navigate the alpha-male world of architecture and real estate.
+He was able to schmooze with the powerful, which led to projects like the apartments on Manhattan's East Side called the Kips Bay Towers, the Kennedy Library in Boston and the East Building of the National Gallery of Art in Washington, D.C.

 Pei didn't get everything right.
-His 1980s design for New York's Jacob Javits Convention Center, for instance, is still less-than loved.
+His 1980s design for New York's Jacob K. Javits Convention Center, for instance, is still less than loved.

 His Fragrant Hill Hotel in Beijing, completed in 1982, uses a traditional Chinese design.
 In 1990, the Bank of China Tower opened — and his modern, soaring design instantly became one of the most recognizable skyscrapers in Hong Kong.

-Pei inspired younger Chinese architects, like Pritzker Prize-winner Wang Shu; he says Pei "awakened" him.
-Wang believes Pei figured out a way to bridge East and West, old and new, and he thinks of Pei as a teacher — someone who came before him, and whose successes and mistakes he learned from.
+Pei inspired younger Chinese architects, like Pritzker Architecture Prize winner Wang Shu; he says Pei "awakened" him.
+Wang believes Pei figured out a way to bridge East and West, old and new, and he thinks of Pei as a teacher — someone who came before him and whose successes and mistakes he learned from.

-From the Macau Science Center to the Museum of Islamic Art in Doha, Pei continued building through 2009.
-His name, I.M. stands for Ieoh Ming, which roughly means "to make an indelible mark."
+From the Macao Science Center to the Museum of Islamic Art in Doha, Qatar, Pei continued building through 2009.
+His name, I.M., stands for Ieoh Ming, which means, roughly, "to make an indelible mark."